joergmlpts/inat_photos/README.md

 `mylogfile.html` will be written, and `example_pictures` is a directory of pictures.

-`inat_photos.py` will read all pictures in `example_pictures` and its subdirectories, will look up iNaturalist observations for these pictures and annotate the pictures with their location on iNaturalist (the observation and photo ids) and will store the identifications from iNaturalist as captions.
+`inat_photos.py` reads all pictures in `example_pictures` and its subdirectories, looks up iNaturalist observations for these pictures and annotates the pictures with their location on iNaturalist (the observation and photo ids) and stores the identifications from iNaturalist as captions.
 The example run looks like this:

 ```